Brianna Clark: 2020

 Clark began the 2020 season playing for Wests in the QRL Women's Premiership.
 On 19 September, Clark joined the New Zealand Warriors NRL Women's Premiership team.
 In Round 2 of the 2020 NRL Women's season, Clark made her debut for the Warriors in a 14–28 loss to the Brisbane Broncos.

 On 26 October, Clark was named in the Queensland squad for the 2020 Women's State of Origin but did not play in their 24–18 win over New South Wales.

 2021

 In 2021, Clark joined the Valleys Diehards in the QRL Women's Premiership.

+She made her Queensland debut in Game 1 of the 2021 State of Origin on 25 June 2021 in the 8-6 win, coming off the bench.

 2022

 In October she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.